Enlargement of subgraphs of infinite graphs by Bernoulli percolation: Introduction and Main results

-The main purpose of this paper is to compare the values $p_{c, i}(G, H, \PP)$, $i = 1,2$, with $p_c(G)$.
-If $H$ is a single vertex and $\PP$ is being an infinite graph, then the definitions of $p_{c, 1}(G, H, \PP)$ and $p_c(G)$ are identical and, hence, $p_{c,1}(G, H, \PP) = p_c(G)$.
-It is easy to see that $p_{c,2}(G, H, \PP) = 1$.
 In this paper, we focus on each of the following properties: (i) being a transient subgraph, (ii) having finitely many cut points or having no cut points, (iii) being a recurrent subset, and (iv) being a connected subgraph.
-The scopes for properties (i) and (ii) are connected subgraphs of $G$, and the scopes for (iii) and (iv) are all subgraphs.

-We now state our main results informally.
-The following four assertions deal with the four properties (i) - (iv) above respectively.
-Some of the assertions are special cases of full and precise versions of them appearing in Sections 3 to 6.